Avi-BB/passwordless-wordpress-authentication/readme.md

 ![Passwordless Wordpress ClientId](img/passwordless-wordpress-app.png)
 ![Passwordless Wordpress BaseURL](img/passwordless-wordpress-app1.png)

-and paste the ClientId and BaseURL into the plugin configue page and save it.
+and paste the ClientId and BaseURL into the plugin configure page and save it.

 ![Plugin Dashboard](img/plugin-dashboard.png)